-If there is a disclosure about child on child abuse, all of the young people involved, whether perpetrator or victim, will be treated as being 'at risk'.
+If there is a disclosure about peer-on-peer abuse, all of the young people involved, whether perpetrator or victim, will be treated as being 'at risk'.

 Although these sanctions will vary with the seriousness and the length of the offences, suspension may be employed if deemed appropriate in cases of severe and persistent bullying.